 Training on focusing on specific objects at specific distances.

-Modern day vision problem caused by growing use of digital devices.
-Causes blurred vision, fatigue, difficulty focusing and headaches,
+A modern day vision problem caused by the growing use of digital devices.
+Symptoms include blurred vision, eye fatigue, difficulty focusing, and headaches.

-Also known as “lazy eye” Occurs when there is reduced vision in one eye caused by the brain and affected eye not working together properly.
+Also known as “lazy eye”, occurs when there is reduced vision in one eye.
+This is due to the brain and affected eye not communicating together properly.